aubreyhayes47/LibreAssistant/CONTRIBUTING.md

 1. Fork the repository and create your feature branch from `develop`.
 2. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 3. Write clear, self-documented code and include tests when relevant.
 UI styling must use the tokenized design system in `ui/tokens.css`, which includes Light, Dark, and High-Contrast themes.
+4. Install the system SQLCipher libraries if you need encrypted SQLite support so [`pysqlcipher3`](https://pypi.org/project/pysqlcipher3/) can compile (e.g., `sudo apt-get install libsqlcipher-dev` on Debian/Ubuntu).
+Without SQLCipher, the project will fall back to the standard `sqlite3` module without encryption.
-4. Run `pytest` to make sure all tests pass.
+5. Run `pytest` to make sure all tests pass.
-5. Lint documentation with `npx markdownlint-cli '**/*.md'`.
+6. Lint documentation with `npx markdownlint-cli '**/*.md'`.
-6. Verify files contain the MIT license header using `python scripts/check_license_headers.py`.
+7. Verify files contain the MIT license header using `python scripts/check_license_headers.py`.
-7. Submit a pull request to `develop` describing your change.
+8. Submit a pull request to `develop` describing your change.

 All changes should target the `develop` branch.
 The `main` branch is protected and reserved for production-ready releases.